orbitdb/orbit-db-pinner/README.md

 ## Config

-The `config` npm package is employed for configration handling.
+The `config` npm package is used for configuration handling.

 Configuration of ipfs and the http server are handled via json files in the config directory, allowing development and production configurations to be set via env

 ```
 {
   "http": {
-    "port": 3000
+    "port": 3000,
+		"enabled": true
   },
   "ipfsConfig": {
     "repo": "./orbitdb/pinner",